jkenzer/lwc-movie-database/README.md

 Make sure to also add the rollup.config.js, lwc.config.json and src/main.js file.

 After the rollup build, I included the main.js from the dist folder into the index.html page I manually created in that folder.

+## Deploy

+This project is setup to be deployed to vercel.
+It uses a serverless function in the /api directory.
+[Check the vercel docs for more info](https://vercel.com/docs/concepts/functions/serverless-functions).

+You will also need an api key from The Movie Database.
+Move the sample.env file to .env and add your key there.